melaniewaterham/thesis/README.md

 # thesis
-Sentiment Analysis on Twitter data about migration in Europe
+Sentiment Analysis on Twitter data about migration in Europe.
+Thesis currently under review.